 CASA/GAL Program Managers co-manage every case to guarantee a uniformly high level of service and accountability.
 CASA Program Managers, themselves, are monitored with respect to volunteer ratios, national standards and practices, and ongoing performance reviews by their CASA/GAL Program Director and the President/CEO.
 CASA selects the best personnel it can attract, while being cognizant of diversity issues and Equal Employment Opportunity responsibility.
 Program Managers are chosen for their educational preparation, communication capabilities, supervisory skills, experience, and commitment to children.
-All CASA employees are required to take the same 40-hour training provided CASA of NH Guardian Ad Litem Service Proposal-2021-2022 to volunteers and are encouraged to further their professional development by attending conferences, networking among child protection and judicial professionals, participating on task forces and committees, and in on-site training provided by CASA Staff Attorneys Elizabeth Paine, Caroline Delaney, Sarah Warecki and the Program Directors.
+All CASA employees are required to take the same 40-hour training provided to volunteers and are encouraged to further their professional development by attending conferences, networking among child protection and judicial professionals, participating on task forces and committees, and in on-site training provided by CASA Staff Attorneys and the Program Directors.
 All CASA volunteer Program Managers are required to engage in 12 hours per year of continuing education.